gene-git/wg-client/README.rst

 This is to ensure this one is chosen becuase sudo uses the last matching entry.

-Simply add this sample line replacing WGUSERS whatever user or users are permitted.
-If more than one use comma separated list.
+Simply add this sample line adjusting WGUSERS to list whatever user(s) are permitted to run wireguard.
+If more than one use comma separated list as shown below.

 .. code-block:: bash